spcourse/visualisation/development/index.md

 ## Analysis

 After you've created your figure, reflect on the figure your script creates.
 Are all elements present in the figure?
-Is there something you would do different if you were going to redesign your visualization?
+Is there something you would do differently if you were going to redesign your visualization?
 Think about the consequences of the design choices you have made.
 Most important: are you able to clearly answer your research questions? **Make sure to clearly state your answers in your notebook.**